 The interventions are the cornerstone of the latest round of reforms.
 But our review found them hindered by the same lax enforcement as other aspects of the oversight system.

 When risk management’s Sgt.
 Lowery-Ross sounded the alarm on Mayberry in early 2019, his unit had in fact already twice reviewed the officer’s record in its totality and recommended various strategies to address it.
-Neither plan resulted in turnaround, and Mayberry’s problems compounded until she was back in front of risk management having accumulated 21 days of suspension (reduced from more than 50).
+Neither plan resulted in turnaround, and Mayberry’s problems compounded until she was back in front of risk management having accumulated 21 days of suspension (reduced from the more than 50 days that were recommended).

 Still, Lowery-Ross did not recommend immediate termination for the officer he described as “indifferent to the severity of her actions.”
 Instead, he suggested more interventions.